Bennettazhia: Description

+Bennettazhia was a medium-sized pterosaur with an estimated wingspan of 4 m.
 In 2007, American biologist Michael Habib revealed the result of a study by CAT-scan of the type specimen of Bennettazhia.
 The humerus, 183 mm long, is uncrushed, which is uncommon for a pterosaur fossil and therefore offered a rare opportunity to investigate the bone structure.
 Apart from the thin bone wall, the humerus was filled with a spongy tissue consisting of trabeculae, very thin bone layers and struts, forming a light yet strong construction.
 Habib inferred that such strength would have allowed even very large pterosaurs to launch themselves from the ground using their forelimbs.
 The same investigation made a better classification possible.
 The humerus has an elongated deltopectoral crest that is unwarped.
 Both dsungaripterids and azhdarchoids show this feature, but only the latter group is typified by such a very thin outer bone wall.
 Habib concluded that Bennettazhia was a member of the Azhdarchoidea, a more encompassing group than the Azhdarchidae.